 Families must work out the arrangements that best serve the kids and the parents, but that does not mean that fathers have to give up their rights to be with their children.
 Whether through physical custody or adequate visitation time, a father can fight for his right to physically share time with his children.

 The Wilson-Goodman Law Group respects the important role that fathers play in the lives of their kids and supports men who want a fair fight to preserve those important bonds.
 The attorneys of the firm are committed fathers’ rights advocates and help their clients approach their custody and visitation questions with honest and case-specific legal guidance.
-To learn more about the practice, readers are invited to visit its website on family law and fathers’ rights.
+To learn more about the practice, readers are invited to contact our Chandler family law attorneys today.